 And I saw that all toil and all achievement spring from one person’s envy of another.
 This too is meaningless, a chasing after the wind.Ecclesiastes 4:4 NIV

-- How has greed, selfish ambition or worldly anxiety affected your relationships?
+- How has greed, selfish ambition, or worldly anxiety affected my relationships?

-- Who are some people in your life that you’ve been unable to be close to or help because you envy them?
+- Who are some people in my life that I have been unable to be close to or help because I envy them?

 Chasing the wind leads to agitation

 Better one handful with tranquillity than two handfuls with toil and chasing after the wind.Ecclesiastes 4:6 NIV

 Tranquility is a spiritual quality provided to people who chase God.
 In Philippians 4:11, Paul tells about his ability to “be content whatever the circumstances.”
 When we chase God, the pursuit fills us with calmness because the closer we get to God the more we realize what’s really important in life.
 Chasing God leads to chasing intimacy, forgiveness, and confidence while chasing the world leads to detachment, bitterness, and insecurity.